-All offices and work spaces are located on one of two interlocking spirals that are connected by sloped walkways, making the transition between levels imperceptible.
-Stairs and walkways cross the atrium, connecting the two work environments, and allowing occupants alternative circulation pathways between the interlocking spirals.
+All offices and work spaces are located on one of two interlocking spirals that are connected by gently sloped ramps, making the transition between levels imperceptible.
+Stairs and walkways cross the atrium, connecting the two work environments, and allow occupants alternative circulation pathways between the interlocking spirals.
 Amenities include a restaurant and a conference facility on the ground floor, small conference rooms, and lounges that seemingly float in the central atrium, and 2 outdoor terraces for social functions at the end of each spiral.

 The continuous floor plate allows the building to be both flexible and adaptable, assuring its continued ability to meet the changing and demanding nature of the modern workplace.
-Viñoly collaborated with Vitra in developing workstations with a partition lower than usual to facilitate visual connectivity among team members.
+Viñoly collaborated with Vitra in developing workstations with a lower than usual partition to facilitate visual connectivity among team members.

 The ground floor of the building houses amenities that serve the full East Hanover campus, including a cafeteria, a 300-seat divisible lecture hall, a 150-seat conference center, and space for the future installation of a fitness center.

 Viñoly designed the building with the highest aspirations for incorporating sustainable technologies and reducing the energy requirements for the project.
 The building utilizes a chilled-beam mechanical system, dual-energy recovery wheel, a double-insulated glass façade and skylight, structural fins as exterior shades, and perforated photovoltaic cells which cover the roof and filter light into the building.